kubernetes/community/contributors/design-proposals/multi-platform.md

 ARMv7       | arm    | 7     | armhf       | 32-bit
 ARMv8       | arm64  | -     | aarch64     | 64-bit

-The compability between the versions is pretty straightforward, ARMv5 binaries may run on ARMv7 hosts, but not vice versa.
+The compatibility between the versions is pretty straightforward, ARMv5 binaries may run on ARMv7 hosts, but not vice versa.

 ## Cross-building docker images for linux